 By the power of the Spirit, the Anti-Racism Team will guide the congregation and continue to challenge themselves in the ongoing journey of

-Current members: Elise de Jong, Cindy de Jong, Bob Dekker (Council liaison), Victoria Gibbs (CORR Coach), Kevin Groenenboom, Dawn Hendriksen, Rhonda Lubberts, Hannah Strauel (CORR Coach), Kara Van Drie, Jodi Van Wingerden
+Current members: Catherine Botts, Elise de Jong, Cindy de Jong, Bob Dekker (Classis liaison), Hannah DeVries (CORE Coach), Victoria Gibbs (CORE Coach), Dawn Hendriksen, Rhonda Lubberts, Beka McDowell, Ed Miller, Kara Van Drie, Jodi Van Wingerden

 We meet every fourth Tuesday of the month at 7 PM.
 We welcome input, ideas, and feedback at any time.